Code9X/TODO-List/README.md

-It ia an CRUD Operation
+It ia an CRUD Operation.